TylerCoSeng/fanengage-sports-ai-lab/README.md

 - `FanEngage_Technology_Statement.pdf`
   - Written statement on technology (architecture, prompt design, scenarios, limitations).
 - `FanEngage_Problem_Solution.pdf`
-  - Problem and solution statement with link to this working prototype.
+  - Problem and solution statement with link to the working prototype.

 # How to Run the Notebook